famijoku/thesaurus-recs/README.md

 Here, the correct interpretation is chosen, but sadly WordNet does not have any synonyms for that sense.

-[^1]: A similarity of 0 does not necessarily mean a low similarity, most often the word just does not have an embedding in SpaCy.
+[^1]: A similarity of 0 does not necessarily mean a low similarity, most often the word just does not have an embedding in spaCy.